dgruninger97/Project/docs/notebook.md

 ![Mod View](images/MobileAppPresentationRESTAPI.png)

+The most important feature with this view of the presentation layer is the RESTAPIWrapper.
+This will be used for communication with the REST API.

 ### Sequence Diagram

 ![Mod View](images/RestSequenceDiagram.png)

+Notice how our application is not directly interacting with the REST API module.
+Instead, we are interacting with the **RESTAPI Wrapper**, which handles calls to the Rest API.

 ## Step 7: Perform Analysis of Current Design and Review Iteration Goal and Achievement of Design Purpose